kwark32/robo_arena_team_3/index.md

 Idea:

-Our game was inspired by retro pixelated games.
+Our game was inspired by retro pixelated games.<br>
 The sprites and tiles are all pixel art and the soundtrack and sound effects are also 8-bit.